 Cheapest one-way routes from Continental Europe to South America:

 Gothenburg to Rio de Janeiro, £134 (Norwegian, travelling in May 2020)

 We also found some similarly priced alternatives, such as flying instead from Stockholm to Rio, again with Norwegian, and with TAP from Madrid to Recife, Brazil.
 Simply edit your destination in Google Flights and then Skyscanner or Momondo to find the best deals.

-Alternative options we found from the UK include London to Buenos Aires with Norwegian and London to Bogota, Columbia with Thomas Cook.
+An alternative option we found from the UK is London to Buenos Aires with Norwegian.
 Again, simply edit your destination in Google Flights and then Skyscanner or Momondo to find a range of the best fares.

 Cancun, with its all-year-round sunshine, is always a popular destination, but it doesn’t necessarily have to be expensive.
 TUI often has last-minute one-way deals to Cancun, with excellent transport links to the rest of Mexico and Central America that can open up your one-way flight to a whole host of exciting locations.

 TUI, in particular, regularly display amazing short-notice fares on their website.
 We’ve seen some examples as low as £100 if you are prepared to hold off for a last, last-minute deal.